O. D. Anosike: 2023–24 season

+2024–25 season

+On December 12, 2024, Anosike signed with the Gaziantep Basketbol of the Türkiye Basketbol Ligi (TBL).

 The Basketball Tournament

 OD Anosike played for Saints Alive in the 2018 edition of The Basketball Tournament.
 He scored 8 points and had 7 rebounds in the team's first-round loss to Team Fancy.

 Personal

 Anosike is the son of Ben and Ngozi Anosike, both Nigerian immigrants.
-He has seven siblings: Nicky, Nneoma, Rotanna, Ikenna, Ifesinachi, Anulika, and Ejimōför ("EJ").
-One of his sisters, Nicky Anosike, played college basketball for the Tennessee Lady Volunteers, won two national championships, and as a senior, was named the NCAA Woman of the Year.
+He has seven siblings: Nicky, Nneoma, Rotanna, Ikenna, Ifesinachi, Anulika, and Ejimofor.
+One of his sisters, Nicky, played college basketball for the Tennessee Lady Volunteers, won two national championships, and as a senior, was named the NCAA Woman of the Year.
 She currently plays in the WNBA.

 Although his given name is Oderah, his nickname "O. D." was given to him when he was a young child.
 Explaining where it came from, he said, "In kindergarten the kids had trouble pronouncing Oderah, so my mom said, 'Just call him O. D., the first two letters of his name,' and it kind of stuck with me ever since."
 In Igbo, his name translates to, "whatever God has written, can never be taken away."